Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 From 2023 to 2027.
 ******* *** *******

-## Some Wonderful Books Directly Inspiring this Book
+## Some Wonderful Books Directly Inspiring this Open Book

 * Eiben, A.E. and Smith, J.E., 2015.
 Introduction to evolutionary computing.
 Springer-Verlag Berlin Heidelberg.
 * Fogel, D.B., 2006.
 Evolutionary computation: Toward a new philosophy of machine intelligence.
 John Wiley & Sons.